 - Who: will be the primary stakeholders/beneficiaries or who will be doing a particular thing in a project?

 - Objectives should support the goal: it is very important that each of your objectives contributes and supports in achieving the goal.
-For instance if the goal of the project, is to improve maternal health in XYZ area, then each of the objective should contribute and suggest measures for improving maternal health.
+For instance, if the goal of the project, is to improve maternal health in XYZ area, then each of the objectives should contribute and suggest measures for improving maternal health.

 - Objectives should follow a logical order: while framing the objectives, one should always remember that objectives should be logically placed, which simply means that while implementing a project a step by step procedure should be in place.
 This will also help you in planning all the activities accordingly.

 - Frame SMART objectives: most of the program mangers might have heard about this acronym for framing quality objectives.
-SMART mean objectives that are
+SMART means objectives that are

 - Specific: This means that the objectives should be clear and unambiguous, giving details of how and what you intend to achieve.